-- 8.6 A copy of the comment, question or terms of petitions must be provided to the Monitoring Officer by 9.00am on the seventh calendar day before a meeting (usually by 9.00am on the Wednesday of the week before a Council meeting on a Wednesday).
-This may be in writing or by e-mail and should include: - The name of the person to whom it is addressed at the meeting this will go to the Chairman in the first instance; - The name and address of the person submitting it; - In the case of petitions, the number of signatories with their names and addresses supplied. - 8.7 The Chairman has discretion to allow a question and/or comment from a member of the public received after the deadline in exceptional circumstances.
+- 8.6 A copy of the comment, question or terms of petitions must be provided to the Monitoring Officer by12 noon seven clear working days prior to but not including the date of the meeting ().
+This may be in writing or by e-mail and should include: - The name of the person to whom it is addressed at the meeting this will go to the Chairman in the first instance; - The name and address of the person submitting it: - In the case of petitions, the number of signatories with their names and addresses supplied. - 8.7 The Chairman has discretion to allow a question and/or comment from a member of the public received after the deadline in exceptional circumstances.